Course Description

 Module 2: Identity Services in Windows Server

 This module covers important identity roles in Windows Server.
-First, it discusses Active Directory domain services, certificate services, and the cloud-based identity service Azure AD.
+It first discusses Active Directory Domain Services, Certificate Services, and the cloud-based identity service Azure AD.

 - AD DS Overview